Online Disruption, MOOC Mania, and Change in Higher Education – How Crazy (or Bad) Will it Get?

 • Virtual Faculty Lounges

-Because all of our courses are online at APUS, we have implemented all of these systems and more.
-If we had not implemented them, we would not have been able to have scaled our enrollment to its current levels while holding tuition flat AND we would not have been able to have served our students as effectively and efficiently as we have.
+Because all our courses are online at APUS, we implemented all these systems and more.
+If we had not implemented them, we would not have scaled our enrollment to its current levels while holding tuition flat AND we would not have been able to serve our students as effectively and efficiently as we have.
 As you can see, the bulk of investment and development in these systems and automation at APUS and the majority of the institutions offering online programs have occurred with the non-learning processes.
-Much of the reason for this was related to a lack of traditional systems designed to accommodate online students.
-Another reason was that politically, at most institutions, it was easier to justify and implement automated systems for the non-teaching functions.
-Cutting staff positions that had been automated was easier to do than adjusting teaching assignments, particularly when there wasn’t enough data available to determine most effective teaching styles, ratios, etc.

-With all of the systems implementation to allow online programs to scale, you would think that prices would have flattened out.
-That hasn’t happened.
-Why?
-At institutions that offer online classes along with residential classes, the tuition is usually the same because the business models are not designed to work together very well.
-While many traditionalists disagreed with some of the writings of Clayton Christensen and Henry Eyring in their book, The Innovative University I thought the authors’ most understated piece of advice to traditional colleges was: build and maintain your residential model at an optimal cost level in order to break even and build an online model that is priced incrementally instead of fully-loaded.
-(Slide 12) Christiansen and Eyring also point out that the costs of running an online university are approximately half of that of running a traditional university.
+Christiansen and Eyring pointed out that the costs of running an online university are approximately half of that of running a traditional university.
 I wonder if that’s why the American Bar Association doesn’t accredit online law degrees?
 More students at a lower price equal more attorneys earning less.
-Oh, well, I guess that’s why accredited law schools have seen enrollment declines the past three years with an estimated application decline of approximately 13.4% for enrollments this fall
+I guess that’s why accredited law schools have seen enrollment declines the past three years with an estimated application decline of approximately 13.4% for enrollments this fall.
+It’s too expensive.

 At the end of the day, the survivors of this technology disruption in higher education will be those who figure out a working economic model.
 Designing a working model won’t be easy primarily for some of the following reasons.